Print this page Beginner Italian: A1.2 Course

 Communication

-• Ordering at the bar and in a restaurant
+- Ordering at the bar and in a restaurant; booking a table and making a polite request

-• Getting someone's attention and spelling your name
+- Getting someone’s attention; spelling your name

-• Talking about free time - How often you do something
+- Talking about free time; how often you do something

-• Talking about tastes and preferences
+- Talking about tastes and preferences; expressing agreement and disagreement

-• Asking and telling the time - Days of the week
+- Asking and telling the time; days of the week

 Grammar

-• Bene/buono - Prepositions a, in, con
+- Prepositions and adjectives: a, in, con; bene/buono

-• Interrogatives: (che) cosa, quale, quanto, quanti, perché
+- Interrogatives: (che) cosa, quale, quanto, quanti, perché

 Phonetics